cncf/people/README.md

 ## Notes

+After your PR is merged, CLOWarden will apply changes you have requested and then report on [clowarden.io/audit](https://clowarden.io/audit/?page=1)

 CLOWarden periodically reads config.yaml on the main branch to apply the permissions to repos in the CNCF orgs.

 Changes are applied within an hour of being merged.

-You can monitor the application of your changes on [clowarden.io/audit](https://clowarden.io/audit/?page=1)

 ### people.json is used to generate listings on CNCF Web sites